Sandvik Sanergy® HT

 Graph 1.
 Accumulative chromium evaporation for uncoated and cerium-cobalt coated 441 stainless steel.
 Chromium evaporation data from J.G.
 Grolig, J. Froitzheim, J.-E. Svensson, Journal of Power Sources, 248, 2014, p.
 1007-1013.

 Good adhesion of the coating enables the forming of the coated stainless strip steel to the desired interconnect shape.
 The self-healing properties of the coating ensure the same excellent performance of Sanergy® HT 441 before and after forming.
-Any micro cracks introduced to the coating by forming will heal and completely disappear during operation of the fuel cell.
+Any microscopic cracks introduced to the coating by forming will heal and disappear completely during operation of the fuel cell.

 Main characteristics of Sandvik Sanergy® HT 441 coated steel strip steel for SOFC interconnects